PGBBS/pgbbs.github.io/_pages/travel-info.md

 - [campus map](
 http://www.uni-passau.de/fileadmin/dokumente/Lageplan/UNI-Lageplan_Info_mini.pdf)

-# ITZ/IH

-On the map, the ITZ is the building in the south, close to the sports centre.
+We are located in the ITZ, i.e. the building in the south, close to the sports centre.
 (Rumor has it that the shape is inspired by the "square root"-sign, but judge for yourself.)

 The address is :

     Innstrasse 43
     94032 Passau

-## Chair of Harald Kosch

 You can take the stairs or the elevator.
 In either case, turn left and walk down the hallway untily you reach a door labelled